alanng10/class-lang/Docue/a.md

 Class is did.

-Class is most general and most level program lang.
+Class is most gene and most leve program lang.

 Class is park program lang.
 Class is most gain program lang.